DomDerrien/interview-exam/README.md

 Definitions :

-- A cell is part of a closed path if there is a path starting from this cell and coming back to it in the same direction wuthout having ever reached one of the cells belonging to this path.
+- A cell is part of a closed path if there is a path starting from this cell and coming back to it in the same direction without having ever reached one of the cells belonging to this path.
 - A cell with a diagonal oriented to the right (resp. to the left) is qualified `toRight` (resp. `toLeft`).
 - A cell with a diagonal followed in the right or bottom direction is qualified with `progression = true` (simple progression).
 Other directions give the qualification `progression - false` (simple regression).